 In addition to explainer videos, add lightweight videos (in terms of content) to your website so you can rank better on search engines.

 Among other things that animated videos are excellent at, they can include personal feelings and the level of physical experience that live videos can produce are also achievable with animated explainers just yet.

 “There will be haters.
 There will be doubters.
 And then there will be you proving them wrong.” – Robert Falcone

 If any quote explains product demos perfectly, it’s that quote.

 In the online business world, a product demo video is a crucial point of interaction between your product and its end-user.
 It is the first point of contact between a company and a user as well as a great way to do product demonstration.

 As Robert Falcone implied, there will be people who think your product doesn’t meet their quality standards, or they may not be convinced to give it a whirl.
-It’s even worse when they think you’re running a scam and your emails will even be marked as spam.
+It’s even worse when they think you’re running a scam and your emails are marked as spam.